Head to rooftop bar, The Edge, for a romantic cocktail. (Photo: Rafael Tongol)

-Ready to get rowdy?
+Ready to get rowdy at one of the best bars in Tampa?
 Head to Skipper’s, where you can rock out to live music and try fried gator tail.

 This laid-back venue, a 15-minute drive from downtown in North Tampa, hasn’t changed its rustic, cluttered Americana decor in years — because it hasn’t needed to.

 With live music most nights of the week, and a menu that could only be found in Florida (serving favorites like black bean gator chili, catfish, and even shark), it’s a must-visit for Tampa tourists.